 At the core scale, the soil porosity within the VOI which was used for permeability calculations was linearly related to the porosity of the entire core (P<0.001), but was on average 22% smaller (data not shown).
 Within this VOI, the porosity of arable manure and grassland treatments were similar (mean 17%), as was the case for Arable N3 and fallow (mean 21%), with the later pair being significantly greater than the former (P<0.01; Table 5).
 At this scale, modelled permeability was not significantly different between the grassland, arable manure and arable N3 treatments, but was significantly smaller in the case of fallow (Table 6).
 There was a significant positive log:log relationship between mean porosity and permeability for fallow, arable manure and grassland treatments, which was marginally significant for arable N3 (Fig. S4a).
-There was no significant difference between the regression coefficients across all treatments (Table 7; overall mean 0.68 +/- 0.22).
+There was no significant difference between the regression coefficients across all treatments (Table 7; overall mean 0.68 ± 0.22).
 At the aggregate scale, there was a direct linear relationship between the porosity for whole aggregates and the VOI used for modelling (data not shown).
 There was no difference in total porosity between treatments within the VOI used for modelling permeability (Table 6; overall mean 2.22 +/- 0.44).
 Permeability was significantly greater for fallow and arable N3 treatments than for arable manure and grassland, with no difference between these respective pairings (Table 6).
 At this scale, there was a highly significant positive log:log relationship between porosity and permeability for all treatments (Fig. S4b).
 The regression coefficient was significantly greater in the case of fallow than all other treatments, and significantly smaller in the case of grassland than all other treatments, with arable and arable manure essentially the same, and median to fallow and grassland (Table 7).

 Discussion

-3D Quantification of the soil porous architecture in terms of the pore connectivity, pore surface density and pore size distribution, is essential for linking soil structure to fluid flow (Vogel and Roth, 2001).
-Recent work has highlighted considerable benefits for 3D analyses such as we employed here over more conventional 2D analysis of pore structure (Houston et al., 2017), and our data revealed substantial effects of agricultural management systems upon both pore architecture and function from these perspectives.
+3D Quantification of the soil porous architecture in terms of pore connectivity, pore surface density and pore size distribution, is essential for linking soil structure to fluid flow (Vogel and Roth, 2001).
+Recent work has highlighted considerable benefits for 3D analyses such as we employed here over more conventional 2D analysis of pore structure (Houston et al., 2017), our data has revealed substantial effects of agricultural management systems upon both pore architecture and function from these perspectives.

-Effect on management types on clay soil
+Effect of management on clay soil